dcordiercnrs/VIMS-IR_uncertainties/README.md

  - `VIMS_CALCUBES/`: the directory containing all the 149 calibrated cube involved in the study.
 Using the list in the mentioned `CSV` file, all these cubes (total size: 313MB) may be automatically downloaded from Nantes University repository (https://vims.univ-nantes.fr/) with the `PyVIMS` tool.
+ - since the analysis relies basically on a Monte-Carlo algorithm, we provide precisely used in our study under the form of 2 HDF5 files:
+   - `stoDFrame_CubeData_NEW.hdf5` (48 KB)
+   - `stoDFrame_PavData_NEW.hdf5` (79 MB)
+   this way, any colleague, can potentially reproduce exactly the work we have done.

 ## Tools

  - `VIMS-IR_uncertainties_analysis_Part_ONE.ipynb`: the Jupyter notebook that extracts data from VIMS cubes.